2019 Utah Roundnet Tour

 Each tournament will have some random prize drawings from sponsors, and of course the winning teams will have prizes of their own - including some highly coveted glassware.

-We are adding more excitement for the top 5 ranked Advanced players and the top Coed team at the end of the Tour Series.
+We are adding more excitement for the top 5 ranked Advanced players at the end of the Tour Series.
 Utah Roundnet will sponsor your trip to Nationals and offer financial support to get you there!

 Advanced Division Individuals: